SridharPandian/Holo-Dex/README.md

 ```
 python teleop.py
 ```
 The Holo-Dex teleop configurations can be adjusted in `configs/tracker/oculus.yaml`.
+The robot camera configurations can be adjusted in `configs/robot_camera.yaml`.

 The package also contains an 30 Hz teleop implementation of [DIME](https://arxiv.org/abs/2203.13251) and you can run it using the following command:
 ```